 The gin Rickey is a refreshing and classic highball drink that dates back to the early 1900s.
 It is an easy recipe, requiring just three ingredients, and one of the most invigorating gin cocktails you can mix up.

-The mix is simple: choose your favorite gin, add a splash of lime and fill the glass with club soda.
-It is very similar to the Gin & Tonic, Gin Buck, and Gin Fizz.
-Each differs only by the soda used (though the fizz does have a few extra ingredients).
-They are a great set of mixed drinks for any gin lover.
+The mix is simple: choose your favorite gin, add a healthy dose of lime, and fill the glass with club soda.
+It is very similar to the gin & tonic, gin buck, and gin fizz.
+Each differs only by the soda used, though the fizz does have a few extra ingredients.
+These are a great set of mixed drinks for any gin lover.

 - Fill a highball glass with ice.

 - Pour the gin and lime juice over the ice.

 3 Tips for Making a Great Gin Rickey

 The Gin.
 The gin Rickey is a transparent drink so while you do not have to use your very best gin, it is best if you at least pour a decent gin.
 You might also find it fun to step away from the traditional London dry gins and explore some of the more unusual offerings.

 The Lime Juice.
 Fresh lime juice should almost be considered a requirement in the gin Rickey.
 Not only will the fruit provide the most natural flavor, but if you are cutting lime for the garnish, you might as well use it in the drink.
 Also, as you drink you may find yourself squeezing more juice into it.
 Do yourself a favor and grab fresh lime, your Rickey will thank you for it.

 If you do need to measure out your lime juice, keep in mind that the average lime yields 1/2 to 1 ounce.
 With either fresh or bottled juice, feel free to adjust the lime to fit your taste and this may change from one gin to another.